 Upon completing these requirements, please submit a formal letter of application for Teacher Certification to the UCSD Teacher Qualification and Certification Committee.
 Your letter must include documentation of the following: the dates of all MBSR teacher retreat trainings sponsored by UCSD (or equivalent), when you obtained teacher Qualification, your Mentor's name and dates of mentorship and the dates, location and number of participants of all MBSR courses taught, teaching materials, and participant handouts.
 Please request your Mentor send a letter of recommendation supporting your application and readiness for Teacher Certification directly to the Committee.
-In addition please submit letters of recommendation from two professionals in your field and three letters of recommendation from participants in your most recent MBSR class.
-Please also document your personal mindfulness meditation practice and attendance at silent teacher-led retreats, naming the teacher(s) and location.
+In addition please submit letters of recommendation from two professionals in your field and three letters of recommendation practice and attendance at silent teacher-led retreats, naming the teacher(s) and location.
 Please include an application fee for \$1000.